AlbertoTh98/Enrichment-Pipeline/README.md

 # Enrichment-Pipeline
-Automatic R pipeline for FGSEA and classic enrichment (GO, KEGG, Reactome, Hallmark)
+Automatic R pipeline for **FGSEA** and **classic enrichment** (GO, KEGG, Reactome, Hallmark)

 # FGSEA & Classic Enrichment Pipeline

-This R script provides a comprehensive workflow to perform gene set enrichment analysis from RNA-seq or similar gene expression results.
+This R script provides a comprehensive workflow to perform gene set enrichment analysis from RNA-seq or similar gene expression results (scRNA-seq results for an specific cluster).

 It combines: